This post describes Interior Alaska lifestyle, life at the Last Frontier around holidays.

 While people living in the Fairbanks metropolitan area shop every week for groceries in Fairbanks, those living far out in the Fairbanks North Star Borough and beyond only come for special occasions.
 In between, they either shop by mail order or have friends, who go to town, bring fresh groceries.

-An inaugural ball, the Indian Olympics, Tanana Valley Fair, Thanksgiving, and Christmas are some of these special occasions.
-On the weekends of the Olympics or the Fair, all the shelves are empty at all grocery stores in town.
+An inaugural ball, the Eskimo Olympics, Tanana Valley Fair, Thanksgiving, and Christmas are some of these special occasions.
+On the weekends of the Eskimo Olympics or the Fair, all the shelves are empty at all grocery stores in town.
 The stores have difficulties keeping up with restocking.
 The same is true on the weekend before Thanksgiving and Christmas.
 Thus, I avoid doing my groceries at these times.

 North of Fairbanks, the various settlements have less than 100 inhabitants.
 For instance, Coldfoot has 10, Wiseman 14, and Deadhorse 25-50 inhabitants.
 There are many settlements of this size north of Fairbanks.
 You can easily imagine that running a grocery or clothes store in such a small village would be a recipe for bankruptcy.